Orta San Giulio

 It is well known for the nearby Sacro Monte, which is a site of pilgrimage and worship and, like the town itself and the island, is a popular destination for fairly small-scale tourism.
 In 2003, the Sacro Monte of Orta was inserted by UNESCO in the World Heritage List.

 In May 1882, Friedrich Nietzsche and Lou Andreas-Salomé, accompanied by her mother and a mutual friend, visited Orta for a few days on their way back from a Grand Tour of Italy.
 The couple visited the Sacro Monte for some hours and Nietzsche fell in love with the charming Russian.
 Salomé could not afterwards remember if she had kissed the philosopher and she was not in love with him, a fact which caused him much anguish.

 Villa Crespi

 Villa Crespi is a 19th-century Moorish revival-style rural palace located in Orta, and is now a luxury hotel and restaurant managed by chef and restaurateur Antonino Cannavacciuolo.
-The villa used to be Crespi's family holiday home.
-Cristoforo Benigno Crespi, the owner who commissioned this wonderful mansion, wanted the villa to remind him of the buildings he saw during his working trips to the Middle East.
-Therefore this majestic three-floored villa also includes a minaret-looking tower overlooking the lake.
+Cristoforo Benigno Crespi, the original owner who commissioned the mansion as his family holiday home, wanted the villa to remind him of the buildings he saw during his working trips to the Middle East.
+Therefore, a minaret-looking tower overlooking the lake was included in the building.